MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-affinity.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-Using either Windows Admin Center or Windows PowerShell, you can easily create affinity and anti-affinity rules for your virtual machines (VMs) in a system.
+Using either Windows Admin Center or Windows PowerShell, you can easily create affinity and anti-affinity rules for your virtual machines (VMs) in an Azure Local instance.

 [!INCLUDE [hci-arc-vm](../../hci/includes/hci-arc-vm.md)]

-Affinity is a rule that establishes a relationship between two or more resource groups or roles, such as virtual machines (VMs), to keep them together on the same machine, system, or site.
+Affinity is a rule that establishes a relationship between two or more resource groups or roles, such as VMs, to keep them together on the same machine, instance, or site.
 Anti-affinity is the opposite in that it's used to keep the specified VMs or resource groups apart from each other, such as two domain controllers placed on separate machines or in separate sites for disaster recovery.

 Affinity and anti-affinity rules are used similarly to the way Azure uses Availability Zones.
 In Azure, you can configure Availability Zones to keep VMs in separate zones and away from each other or in the same zone with each other.